Alternatives

-1. Benches – recycled plastic lumber, black locust, kebony, white oak (not old growth)
+- BENCHES: recycled plastic lumber, Kebony, black locust, salvaged woods, white oak (not old growth)

-Jane Goodall, Friend of the Chimpanzees as well as United Nations Messenger of Peace is holding a block of 100% recycled plastic lumber.
-“This wood from these beautiful trees is being used for things like railroad tracks ties,” Jane says, “There are substances made from recycled materials like this block [of 100% recycled plastic].We don’t need benches exposed to the weather made from tropical hardwood.
+“Wood from beautiful trees is being used for things like railroad tracks ties,” says Jane Goodall, friend of the chimps and a UN Messenger of Peace.
+“There are substances made from recycled materials like this block.”
+In her hand, she holds a piece of 100% recycled plastic.We don’t need benches exposed to the weather made from tropical hardwood.
 And if you’ve been in the forest, if you’ve seen these beautiful trees, if you’ve seen how life is entangled and supporting itself, then you would feel the same kind of pain that I feel when a tropical forest is destroyed.”

 Rutgers professors Tom Nosker and the late Rich Renfree have been working on recycling plastic into lumber since the mid-1980s.
 With a patented process licensed from Nosker and Renfree, Jim Kerstein, founder of Axion International, developed a product in the 1990s that utilized a material combining two types of consumer plastics: polyethylene, found in detergent containers and milk and juice, and polystyrene, from plastic foam items such as styrofoam cups.
 Today Axion International produces a building material based on another patent of Noskar’s; this one utilizes 10% recycled fiberglass to create a material as stiff as hardwood.